Want more? There's so much more to see than we can fit on a smartphone! Keep this link and view it on a laptop or

 Call or email an admissions representative at one of our campuses to learn more or schedule a visit!

 There are many different ways to visit Shady Side Academy.
 Attend an open house, schedule a personal tour, shadow a student for a day, and more!

 Take the next step today!
 Fill out our online admissions application and review our application checklists.

 Founded in a one-room schoolhouse in the neighborhood of Shadyside in 1883, Shady Side Academy has set the standard for academic excellence in Pittsburgh for more than 130 years.
-The school has expanded to include three campuses for grades PK through 12 and has gained a national reputation for its academics, athletics and arts.
+The school has expanded to include four campuses for grades PK through 12 and has gained a national reputation for its academics, athletics and arts.